maxclaus/maxclaus.dev/content/blog/2025-03-28_game-c-raylib.md

 +++

 After diving into Assembly programming, which I mention in my previous post, and gaining a better understanding of the basics of how programs work on a lower level.
 I decided it was time to move one level up and get some experience with [C][c_lang].
-So I built a micro game as my first project.
+So I built a tiny game as my first project.

 Some interesting points about C programming: